BurcinSayin/ButterflyValley/Feats/YogSothoth_Feats.md

 Make a melee Strike.
 You can roll the attack twice and use the better result, applying your multiple attack penalty normally.
 However, peeking ahead leaves your present defense exposed: you become **off-guard** until the start of your next turn.

-### Chronal Parry [reaction]
+### Chronal Defence [reaction]
 **Level** 10\
-**Traits** Rare, Fighter, Monk, Swashbuckler, occult, move\
+**Traits** Rare, Fighter, Inquisitor, Monk, Swashbuckler, occult, move\
 **Prerequisites** [Deja Vu](DejaVu.md)\
 **Trigger** A creature targets you with a melee or ranged attack, and you can see the attacker.

 *By accelerating your personal timestream for a split second, you slip between frames of reality to evade or redirect incoming strikes.*

 You gain a +2 circumstance bonus to your AC against the triggering attack.
+Based on the result of the attack, you gain the following additional effect:

+* **Miss:** You can Step up to 5 feet as part of this reaction.
-If the attack misses, you can Step or Stride up to 10 feet as part of this reaction.
+* **Critical Miss:** You slip completely outside the enemy's momentum.
+You can Step or Stride up to 10 feet as part of this reaction.

-**Special** If you have the Nimble Dodge feat, the circumstance bonus to AC from *Chronal Parry* and from Nimble Dodge each increase to +3.
-If you have Deflect Projectile (or Cut from the Air), you can use that reaction against ranged spell attack rolls as well as against physical projectiles.
+**Special** If you have the Deflect Projectile or Cut from the Air feat, you can use that reaction against ranged spell attack rolls in addition to physical ranged attacks.

 ### Timeline Severance
 **Level** 12\